BhramarGitHub/my-first-github-repository/README.md

 # my-first-github-repository
 Github first repo from 2nd account.
 Let's get started with GitHub

-Doing changes manually in README.md file
+Doing changes manually in README.md file.
+One more edit at github.